ObjectiveTester/wisard/README.md

 Building wisard
 ===============

+Clone or download the source code and either:

-Open the 'wisard' folder in NetBeans, right click on the project and select 'Properties' -> 'Libraries' and configure the path to the 'selenium-server-standalone' JAR from http://docs.seleniumhq.org/download/
+Open the 'wisard' folder in NetBeans or your favourite IDE, and build it.

-Then right click on the project and 'Build'.
-The project includes a custom 'manifest.mf' with a hardwired 'Class-Path' to the 'selenium-server-standalone' JAR - you'll have to update this as well if you use anything other than 3.0.1.
+Build a package from the command line with:

+    mvn package

 Running wisard
 ==============

-Copy 'Wisard.jar' into the same directory as 'selenium-server-standalone-3.0.1.jar' and then either double-click 'Wisard.jar' or start from the command line with:
+Once built, either double-click 'Wisard-1.0.jar' or start from the command line with:

-    java -jar Wisard.jar
+    java -jar Wisard-1.0.jar

 Then enter a web URL and click 'Inspect'